MICRON® Ganzfeld ERG

 A stand-alone unit featuring compactness and a large dynamic range.
 Both UV and green light available to match the rods of the rodent eye.

-Attached to the Phoenix MICRON® imaging system and allows precise targeting of the retinal location to be studied while maintaining dark adaptation.
+Attached to the MICRON® imaging system and allows precise targeting of the retinal location to be studied while maintaining dark adaptation.
 Supports a wide range of focal spots available.